Annual Ryegrass Control

 Keith's Pro Tips

-"Controlling ryegrass is best done in the Springtime when the weather is warmer and when the weed is actively growing.
-It is important to not let the ryegrass go to seed or it may create additional weed management problems.
-If annual ryegrass is allowed to reach the flowering stage, control may become easier, but some viable seed may develop."
+"Controlling ryegrass is best done in spring when the weather is warmer, and the weed is actively growing.
+It is important not to let the ryegrass go to seed, which may create additional weed management problems.
+If annual ryegrass can reach the flowering stage, control may become easier, but some viable seed may develop."

 Annual Ryegrass Control: How to Get Rid of Annual Ryegrass

 This page is a general DIY guide for controlling annual ryegrass.
-Using the products and methods suggested you get control of annual ryegrass.
+Using the recommended products and methods, you can control annual ryegrass.
 Follow this DIY article and use the recommended products, and we guarantee 100% control of annual ryegrass.

-Annual ryegrass is a winter annual found throughout the United States and has a fibrous root system that can reach heights of up to 3 feet.
-Annual ryegrass has gained a reputation for being a favored turfgrass and is even used to overseed home lawns during cold winter months.
+Annual ryegrass is a winter annual found throughout the United States.
+Its fibrous root system can reach heights of up to 3 feet.
+Annual ryegrass has gained a reputation for being a favored turfgrass and is even used to oversee home lawns during cold winter months.

-For farmers and ranchers, it is also frequently grown as a cover crop to provide food for grazing cattle.
-While it is valued in some cases for its adaptability, quick establishment, and aggressive growth, it can be a cause for concern since these very same traits are also considered to be characteristics of a weed.
+Farmers and ranchers frequently grow it as a cover crop to provide food for grazing cattle.
+While it is valued in some cases for its adaptability, quick establishment, and aggressive growth, this can be a cause for concern since these very same traits are also considered to be characteristics of a weed.

-Annual ryegrass is highly adaptable as it can grow in a variety of soil types except for excessively drained or very poorly drained soils.
-In order to survive, Annual Ryegrass requires medium to high soil fertility.
+Annual ryegrass is highly adaptable, as it can grow in a variety of soil types except excessively drained or very poorly drained soils.
+In order to survive, annual ryegrass requires medium to high soil fertility.
 It is best adapted to areas with long seasons of cool, moist weather.
-It can survive short periods of flooding if well established.
-Annual ryegrass is unable to tolerate hot, dry weather and these conditions speed up its maturity.
+If well-established, it can survive short periods of flooding.
+Annual ryegrass is unable to tolerate hot, dry weather, and these conditions speed up its maturity.

-If your lawn is troubled by annual ryegrass, our step-by-step DIY treatment guide will show you exactly how to get rid of annual ryegrass quickly and affordably with the help of our professional-grade herbicides.
+If annual ryegrass has troubled your lawn, our step-by-step DIY treatment guide will show you how to get rid of it quickly and affordably using our professional-grade herbicides.

 Identification

-Before approaching treatment, you will need to first be certain that you are dealing with ryegrass and not some other weed.
-Misidentification of the weed can lead to using the wrong herbicides which can be a waste of time and money.
+Before approaching treatment, you will need first to be certain that you are dealing with ryegrass and not some other weed.
+Misidentification of the weed can lead to using the wrong herbicides, which can waste time and money.

 Annual ryegrass

 • Annual ryegrass is often confused with perennial ryegrass.
-While the grasses share many of the same characteristics, Annual Ryegrass lasts for one growing season while perennial can grow in multiple seasons like spring and fall.
-Annual ryegrass also has a lighter green coloration and coarser texture then perennial ryegrass.
+While the grasses share many of the same characteristics, annual ryegrass lasts for one growing season, while perennials can grow in multiple seasons, like spring and fall.
+Annual ryegrass has a lighter green coloration and coarser texture than perennial ryegrass.
 The biggest difference between them is that annual ryegrass has a reddish base.

 • When mature, this plant grows stems up to 3 feet in height.
-On the stem, the inflorescence (or the flowering structure) makes up about one foot, with each spikelet having 3 to 9 flowers.
+The inflorescence (or the flowering structure) covers about one foot of the stem, and each spikelet has 3 to 9 flowers.

 Use the description and image above to help you to identify whether your weed is annual ryegrass.
-When you are unsure or can't quite pinpoint exactly which kind of weed you are encountering in your yard, turn to the experts to ID the weed for you.
+When you are unsure or can't pinpoint exactly which weed you are encountering in your yard, turn to the experts to identify the weed for you.

 Inspection

-After you have confirmed that you are dealing with annual ryegrass you can then proceed with inspection.
-During this phase, you will locate areas where annual ryegrass is thriving and observe the conditions that are allowing it to thrive.
-This information will help you in knowing where to focus your herbicide application.
+After you have confirmed that you are dealing with annual ryegrass, you can proceed with the inspection.
+During this phase, you will locate areas where annual ryegrass is thriving and observe the conditions that allow it to thrive.
+This information will help you know where to focus your herbicide application.

 Annual Ryegrass taking over a lawn